TroyWilson1/ipfs-add-from-encrypted/README.md

 This script takes a file or directroy as input, uses tar if a directory and GPG AES256 symmetric encryption with the password you provide and adds it to IPFS and returns the IPFS hash.

+I use this on a Macbook Pro with GPG.

 ## USAGE:
 ### Add Single File:
 ```